LakeinLove/Mage-The-Awakening/Character Mechanics/Conditions and Tilts/Conditions/Steadfast.md

 _Your character is confident and resolved._

 [[Conditions|Condition]]\
-**Resolution:** Your character’s confidence carries him through and the worst is avoided; the Condition is resolved as described above.\
+**Resolution:** Your character’s confidence carries him through and the worst is avoided; the [[Conditions|Condition]] is resolved as described above.\
 **[[Beats|Beat]]:** n/a

 ---

-When you’ve failed a roll, you may choose to resolve this Condition to instead treat the action as if you’d rolled a single success.
+When you’ve failed a roll, you may choose to resolve this [[Conditions|Condition]] to instead treat the action as if you’d rolled a single success.

-If the roll is a chance die, you may choose to resolve this Condition and roll a single regular die instead.
+If the roll is a chance die, you may choose to resolve this [[Conditions|Condition]] and roll a single regular die instead.